francescoo22/masters-thesis/chapters/2-Background.typ

   ```
 )<alias-bug>

-== Viper and Separation Logic
+== Separation Logic

-=== Separation Logic
-In Computer Science, separation logic @separationLogic1 @separationLogic2 @separationLogic3 is an extension of Hoare logic, a way of reasoning about programs.
+Separation logic @separationLogic1 @separationLogic2 @separationLogic3 is an extension of Hoare logic that allows to reason about low-level imperative programs that use shared mutable data structure.

-Separation logic facilitates reasoning about:
-- Programs that manipulate pointer data structures including information hiding in the presence of pointers.
-- Managing "transfer of ownership" principles.
-- Virtual separation (modular reasoning) between concurrent modules.
+Separation logic significantly simplifies reasoning about programs that manipulate pointer data structures.
+It also helps in managing principles related to the "transfer of ownership," as well as offering a virtual separation that enables modular reasoning between concurrent modules.

 $
 angle.l "assert" angle.r &::= \